bmj2728/HostServiceTest/README.md

 - **Concurrent plugin execution demonstration**: The demo now clearly illustrates real-world plugin behavior with multiple plugins concurrently accessing the host service.
 Plugins are executed in goroutines, showing interleaved request patterns where one plugin may start first but finish after another.
 This demonstrates the thread-safe nature of the broker multiplexing and reflects realistic scenarios where a long-running server handles multiple active plugins simultaneously, rather than sequential one-shot execution.
 - **Enhanced request logging and metrics**: Major refactor to add consistency and metrics to all gRPC operations.
 Each request is logged at receipt and completion with structured fields including client ID, client owner, request ID, microsecond-precision duration, and success indicators.
 Enables comprehensive performance monitoring, audit trails, and debugging across all host service operations.
+- **Random access file operations**: New `FileReadSection` and `FileWriteSection` methods enable efficient random access I/O for reading and writing specific file sections at given offsets without streaming entire files.
+Ideal for structured binary files, patch updates, and database-like operations.
+Demonstrated in the `filelister` plugin.
 - **Comprehensive filesystem operations**: Full support for symbolic/hard links (`Symlink`, `Link`, `Readlink`, `Lstat`), file permissions (`Chmod`, `Chown`, `Lchown`, `Chtimes`), file management (`Rename`, `Remove`, `RemoveAll`), and process/user identification (`Getpid`, `Getppid`, `Getuid`, `Geteuid`, `Getgid`, `Getegid`, `GetGroups`).
 - **Consistent rootDir + path API pattern**: All file operations accept a `rootDir` (must be absolute) and a `path` (absolute or relative, must not escape rootDir) for clear security boundaries and better path confinement.
 See the [API Design Patterns](#api-design-patterns) section for details.
 - **Dual access patterns**: Both simple unary operations (for small files) and handle-based streaming operations (for large files) are supported.
 File handles enable efficient streaming via `FileReader`/`FileWriter` with configurable chunk sizes (8KB to ~3.81MB).